 The Smithsonian National Zoo is one of the oldest zoos in the United States.
 In a normal year, entrance to the zoo is completely free, and luckily, the zoo live cams are the same.
-Kids can watch lions, elephants, a recently impregnated panda, and, oddly enough, a naked mole-rat cam all day long.
-While the Smithsonian Zoo is closed for the time being, zookeepers are still working on-site but the animals won’t always be visible on the free live cam.
+Kids can watch lions, elephants, and baby cheetahs — or watch the daily wholesome soap opera of the naked mole-rat cam, whose complex social lives make for riveting TV.

 The Bronx Zoo, one of the largest zoos in the United States, has a number of live cams to delight kids and adults.
 They have a sea lion pool (where they do daily feedings at 11 a.m.
 EDT and 3 p.m.
 EDT), the aquatic birdhouse, where ducks and penguins frolic, and a ‘Madagascar’ camera that shows the animals native to the remote island.
-The aquatic birds also get fed at 12:30 p.m.
+For the birders out there, its aquatic birds are fed at 12:30 p.m.
 EDT and 3:30 p.m.
-EDT via live cam, for the birders out there.
+EDT via live cam.

 The San Diego Zoo is one of the best, and most famous, zoos in the world — and the live streams they feature show it.
-A baboon cam, a penguin cam, and pre-recorded panda cam are all strong entertainment contenders.
+A baboon cam, a penguin cam, and a pre-recorded panda cam are all strong entertainment contenders.
 (The pandas, Bai Yun and Xiao Liwu, were recently repatriated to their homeland of China, but archival footage exists on the site.)
-There’s also a polar bear cam, an ape cam (with a new ape baby), a koala cam, a giraffe cam, an owl cam, an elephant cam, a tiger cam, and a condor cam where viewers can see the animals pal around in their habitats and enjoy archival footage of the pandas crawling around on their jungle gym of branches.
+There are also individual cams for its a polar bears, apes (with a new ape baby), koalas, giraffes, owls, elephants, tigers, and condors, in which viewers can see the animals pal around in their habitats.
 It’s seriously cute stuff.

 Zoo Atlanta (based in Atlanta, Georgia) only features one live cam — the Panda Cam — but it’s an absolute delight.
 The giant pandas, who don’t hibernate, are recorded year-long at any time of day, but in the warmer months, viewers can expect them to be in their climate-controlled, room-like habitats since they prefer cooler weather.
 Both the indoor and outdoor rooms are featured on the panda cam.